The Most Common Lawn Care Mistakes Beginners Make

 - Consistent habits

-Not necessarily stemming from complicated systems.
+Not complicated systems.

 The Pattern Behind Most Lawn Mistakes